Video game packaging: MMORPG manuals

 MMORPGs in particular continue to be packaged with a comprehensive and high-quality manual.
 World of Warcraft and Guild Wars include instruction manuals that are 150 to 200 pages; they explain everything from in-game lore to detailed overviews of the different character classes.
 In general, MMORPGs have a larger variety of features in which the player can focus on while playing than normal games and often take much longer to semi-complete (usually defined as reaching the highest-possible character level: due to the nature of MMORPG games, with constant content additions, etc., requiring many hours of weekly play in order to stay competitive in-game, it is impossible to ever "complete", "finish" or "beat" one in the traditional sense one can complete a game like Final Fantasy X or Rome: Total War).
 The detailed instruction booklets that accompany the games help answer any questions that players may have in order to make public relations and technical support easier once the game is released.
 These manuals also invite potential players to explore an aspect of the game that was previously unknown to them.
 More than any other genre, the community and longevity of an MMO are important to the developers because they often charge a monthly fee for playing the game.

 Archival efforts

-Some efforts have been made to archive older manuals of out-of-print video games for various consoles.
-For instance, in October 2022, a preservationist known as Kirkland uploaded a complete collection of manuals (including variants) for USA-region PlayStation 2 games on the Internet Archive, all scanned and uploaded in 4K resolution.
+There have been efforts to archive older manuals of out-of-print video games for various consoles.
+For instance, a complete set of manuals (including variations) for USA-region PlayStation 2 games has been archived by a preservationist under the name of Kirkland in October 2022 and uploaded via the Internet Archive.
+The manuals themselves were scanned from the originals at a much higher resolution of 4K.